GAME RESULTGame Result

 58' Satoru ASARI → Hiroki SINJO

-Player substitution 36' Yuji YOKOYAMA → Masahiro MIYASHITA
+Player Substitution 36' Yuji YOKOYAMA → Masahiro MIYASHITA

 64' Tetsuro UKI → Yusuke UEMURA